 Anchoring Bias Examples

-Anchoring Bias in Finance
+Example 1: Anchoring Bias in Finance

 Anchoring bias is very prominent in finance.
 When individuals predict the future price based on the present value of the commodities.
-For instance, when people are asked about where will be the stock of Apple in three months, they will make an assumption based on where the stock is today.
+For instance, when people are asked about where the stock of Apple will be in three months, they will make an assumption based on where the stock is today.

-Anchoring Bias in the Workplace
+Example 2: Anchoring Bias in the Workplace

 Imagine you’re negotiating with your boss for a raise.
-Initially, you will more likely to hesitate to make an offer.
-When you will do, it will become an anchor point.
+Initially, you will be more likely to hesitate to make an offer.
+When you do, it will become an anchor point.
 This anchor point will be a starting point for further negotiations.

-Anchoring Bias in Healthcare
+Example 3: Anchoring Bias in Healthcare

 Anchor bias in healthcare is seen in how doctors ask you questions.
 When doctors explain the diagnosis process to you, they will ask if you have any questions.
 By anchoring the questions, they assume that the patient has questions, which encourages honest and open conversation.

-Anchoring Bias in Medicine
+Example 4: Anchoring Bias in Medicine

 In medicine, anchoring bias significantly influences the decision-making of a physician.
 When physicians focus on a single piece of information provided by the check-up of another physician, it causes information bias that significantly impacts their clinical process.
-Due to this, physicians ignore the subsequent information that can help to understand the condition of patient better.
+Due to this, physicians ignore the subsequent information that can help to understand the condition of the patient better.

-Anchoring Bias in Negotiation
+Example 5: Anchoring Bias in Negotiation

-Anchoring Bias in Restaurants
+Example 6: Anchoring Bias in Restaurants

 Frequently Asked Questions